Find Grad Schools

 Master’s Degrees in Behavioral Science

 There are 28 schools in the United States where you can get your master's degree in behavioral science.
-This degree is more popular with female students, and about 35% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 13.1% of behavioral science graduates were international students.
+In recent years, the majority of the students getting degrees in this area were female, and 33% were from an underrepresented racial-ethnic group.
+Also, 9.5% of behavioral science graduates were international students.

 Education Levels of Behavioral Science Majors